All Episodes

 It was nasty.

-Uh, seven seven million people that they know of died.
+7 million people that they know of died.

-Also, just recently, Thailand and Cambodia, that was one that was just starting, that 2,000 people were dead on the border, but it was just starting.
+Also, just recently, Thailand and Cambodia, that was one that was just starting, that 2,000 people were dead on the border.

-And I was talking to one of the two nations on trade, and I said, I'm not gonna sign a trade deal if you guys are gonna fight, and I got the other one, and again, great leadership, Thailand and Cambodia, and before it got started beyond that first couple of days, we stopped the war.
+And I was talking to one of the two nations on trade, and I said, I'm not going to sign a trade deal if you guys are going to fight.

-If they didn't agree, I would say they're lousy leaders to be honest with you, but they did agree.
+If they didn't agree, I would say they're lousy leaders, to be honest with you, but they did agree.

-And uh so Thailand and Cambodia, Serbia and Kosovo, we got something stopped that was ready to start.
+And so Thailand and Cambodia, Serbia and Kosovo, we got something stopped that was ready to start.

 We didn't like that one.

-We didn't like it at all, and we got saved a lot of lives.
+And we saved a lot of lives.

-They might try again, but they're gonna have to try a new site because they are and I want to just say our military.
+They might try again, but they're going to have to try a new site because they are, and I want to just say our military, we have the greatest military in the world.

 We have the greatest equipment and military manufacturing anywhere in the world, nobody even close.

-I hope uh we're not gonna have too many more in this field because hopefully we're we're not gonna be seeing too many more wars, but we just I came in and this whole world was on fire.
+I hope we're not going to have too many more in this field because hopefully we're not going to be seeing too many more wars.

 All these things were sort of happening.